Sakinahcr/Maven-Analytics-Excel-Project/README.md

-# Advances Excel Formulas & Functions Project
+# Advanced Excel Formulas & Functions Project

 ## Situation
 You’ve just been hired as a Business Intelligence Analyst for Maven Recruiters* Recruiters*, a job placement agency based in the United States.